oracle-livelabs/database/datapump-x-platform-migration/07-checks/checks.md

     ![view metadata import Data Pump parameter file on source ](./images/sql-metadat-import-par.png " ")

     <details>
-    <summary>*click here if you want to see the Data Pump export parameter file and a short description*</summary>
+    <summary>*click here if you want to see the Data Pump import parameter file and a short description*</summary>

     | Parameter | Comment |